 Bottom Line on JD’s 2Q Marathon Training Plan

-The bottom line is the 2Q Jack Daniels marathon training plan is both flexible and intense.
+The bottom line is the 2Q Jack Daniels marathon running plan is both flexible and intense.

 I’ve used 2Q, and I liked it.
 But it’s not for everyone.
 I’d love to hear your experience in the comments below – good, bad, or otherwise.